You can execute an instruction conditionally, based on the condition flags set by another instruction, either:

 After any number of intervening instructions that have not updated the flags.

 To make an instruction conditional, you add a condition code suffix to the instruction mnemonic.
-The condition code suffix enables the processor to test a condition based on the flags.
+The condition code suffix enables the processor to test a condition that is based on the flags.
 If the test fails, the instruction:

 Does not execute.